AliCW/LCFC-Python-Application-Leicester-City-/README.md

 # /version/read_version_xyz.py
 All version files have an almost identical syntax with all outputting the current version number of its associated file.
 This is performed via reading the top line of the corresponding data file & converting the output to float for comparison.

-However, files are still compared to the version number hosted online at update_table.txt (#15).
+These files should remain static, unless the version number syntax has to change.

 # /data/current_fixture_list.py
 User is presented with a query asking to see the next fixture, or a list of all.
 More details are available if viewed one by one.
 If all associated data is all listed together, it becomes unreadable, therefore, the list of all fixtures only contains limited related information.